JuanAyala7/JuanAyala7/README.md

 I have 4 years of honorable military service in the U.S. Air Force as a airborne mission systems operator, datalink operator, and safety representative.
 As a military veteran, I have learned to thrive in high stress and tempo environments, which allows me to continually adapt, overcome, and develop the solution the client is looking for.

-* 🌍  I'm based in Oklahoma City, OK
-* 🧠  I'm learning learning Web Authentication
+* 🧠  I'm currently learning Web Authentication.
-* 🤝  I'm open to collaborating on any project that will be challenging but helpful for users
+* 🤝  I'm open to collaborating on any project that will be challenging but helpful for users around the world.
 * ⚡  Fun Fact: I love writing and boxing!

 ### Skills